aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 * **Product BOM or BOM** - means a subset list of the components in a Development codebase (Software Inventory) that are Deployed on a particular Product Release (a Product Bill of Materials).

-# <a name="Using genabout.py to Generate AboutCode Files">Using genabout.py to Generate AboutCode Files</a>
+# <a name="Usinggenabout.pytoGenerateAboutCodeFiles">Using genabout.py to Generate AboutCode Files</a>

-## <a name="Prepare Your Software Inventory for genabout.py Standard Column Names">Prepare Your Software Inventory for genabout.py Standard Column Names</a>
+## <a name="PrepareYourSoftwareInventoryforgenabout.pyStandardColumnNames">Prepare Your Software Inventory for genabout.py Standard Column Names</a>

 You should start with a software inventory of your codebase in spreadsheet format.
 You need to prepare a version of it that will identify the column values that you want to appear in your .ABOUT files.
 Note the following standard column names (defined in the ABOUT File Specification), which genabout.py will use to look for the values that it will store in your generated .ABOUT files, as well as any additional text files that you identify, which it will copy and store next to the .ABOUT files.